Ratchet: Bizarre? We once saved a giant clock responsible for controlling the space-time continuum. What could possibly be more bizarre than that?

 - The Zurkons do to this at one point, too.

-- Art Shift: The comics' covers are drawn by CreatureBox, which has affiliated with Insomniac on art for the Future trilogy.
-The actual comic is decidedly less stylized.
+- Art Shift: The comics' covers are drawn by CreatureBox, a long-time collaborator of Insomniac's who have done concept artwork for the series since the beginning.
+The actual comic is done by Adam Archer, and is decidedly less stylized.

 - Ash Face: Zogg after the bomb explodes.